Tufts Undergraduates: Teach an ExCollege Course

 Tufts undergraduates may apply to teach a course of their own design during the spring semester.
 Unlike first-year seminars, these courses are open to all Tufts undergraduates.
 The course is generally offered for one credit and is graded pass/fail.
 A Tufts faculty member will serve as a resource during both the development and teaching of the course.

 Peer teachers apply during the Fall semester to teach in the Spring.
-They are required to take EXP 90 Leading a Seminar during the semester their class is taught.
-The seminar meets once a week to talk about the particular problems and ideas that have come up in the course of their teaching.
+They are required to take EXP-0101-ZS Peer Teaching and EXP-0103-ZS Theory and Practice of Participatory Education during the semester their class is taught.
+The Theory and Practice of Participatory Education seminar meets once a week to talk about the problems and ideas that have come up during their teaching.
 Teachers share experiences, and may be asked to make brief reports on alternative teaching methods, educational philosophies, or other topics.

 Not sure what to teach or how to formulate a proposal?
 The Director of the Experimental College will meet individually with prospective Peer Teachers to discuss ideas and answer questions.